KeidsID/KeidsID/README.md

 <h1 align="center">Hi there 👋, I'm Kemal</h1>

 <p align="center">
-  I am a Dart/Flutter Developer, and as an introvert, I prefer to spend my time working on my projects rather than socializing.
+  I am a Dart/Flutter Developer, and as an introvert, I prefer to spend time working on my projects rather than socializing.
 However, that doesn't mean I'm not curious!
-In fact, my curiosity is what drives me to learn new things and explore different ways of solving problems in my field.
-Whether it's through reading or experimenting with new technologies, I always strive to expand my knowledge and skills as a developer.
-So if you need someone who is dedicated, self-motivated, and always eager to learn, I might just be the developer you're looking for.
+My curiosity drives me to learn new things and explore different methods of solving problems.
+Whether it's through reading or experimenting with new technologies, I always seek to expand my knowledge and skills as a developer.
+So if you need someone dedicated, self-motivated, and always enthusiastic to learn, I might just be the developer you're looking for.
 </p>

 <p align="center">
   When I'm not coding, I usually do the things that I love: anime and gaming.
 I love watching anime series that explore unique themes and characters.
 At the same time, I also enjoy playing video games that challenge my mind and reflexes and have a compelling storyline.
-I find that these hobbies provide me with a much-needed break from coding, allowing me to unwind and recharge my creative batteries.
+I find that these hobbies provide me with a much-needed break from coding, allowing me to relax and recharge my creative batteries.
 Plus, they're just plain fun!
 </p>

 ## 🤝 Connect with me